graetzer/SGTabs/README.md

 # SGTabs

-Tab component for iOS 5+.
+Tab component for iOS 5 and iOS 6.
 You can show your ViewControllers in tabs, it is possible to add and remove tabs on the fly.

 # Features
 - Uses iOS 5 UIViewController Container API
 - Add and remove tabs on the fly with animations
 - User can remove tabs, if you allow it.
 - Dynamically show and hide a UIToolbar at the top
-- Show the UIBarButtonItems in viewController.toolbarItems in the toolbar
+- Show the UIBarButtonItems in viewController.toolbarItems property in the built in toolbar
 - Enables you to build mobile Safari style Apps.
 (See demo)

 # Demo